-Date of Visit:

-Location/School:

-Site-Based Supervisor: Group Counseling Other: Student Interview How would you describe your relationsh supervisor to increase his/her effectiven nip with your supervisor?
-What feedback could BYU give your ness?
-What progress have you made with your r goals?
-What do you need to meet your goals?
-What is difficult for you as a practicum s student?
-How can we problem solve these challenges?
-What do you enjoy most about working in the field?
-How can we maximize these experiences?
-What would you like to see more of in p racticum class?
+Date of Visit: IEP Meeting Location/School: Individual Counseling Site-Based Supervisor: Group Counseling Other: Stude nt Interview • How would you describe your relationship w supervisor to increase his/her effectiveness? isor?
+What feedback could BYU give your What progress have you made with your goals?
+What do you need to meet your goals? • What is difficult for you as a practicum stude nt?
+How can wo e problem solve these challenges? • What do you enjoy most about working in th e field?
+How ca an we maximize these experiences? • What would you like to see more of in practic cum class?

 Supervisor Check-In

-What do you feel are the strengths of the practicum student?
+• What do you feel are the strengths of the practicum student?

+$\neg$

 What are the targets for growth?

+-

 How does the student respond to corrective feedback?

+-

 How can we support you in your supervisory role?

 Notes:

 Direct Observation Summary

+Direct Observation Summary

 Observation Activity:

 Noted Strengths:

+Noted areas for improvement:

+Noted areas for improvement:

+Noted areas for improvement:

 Noted areas for improvement: